Achieving Better Local Regret Bound for Online Non-Convex Bilevel Optimization: Introduction

-\textbf{Online Bilevel Optimization.} Compared to BO, OBO remains relatively underexplored. \citep{tarzanagh2024onlinebileveloptimizationregret} and \citep{lin2023nonconvexbileveloptimizationtimevarying} were the first to investigate OBO and introduced the window-averaged hypergradient framework. \citep{bohne2024onlinenonconvexbileveloptimization} adopted ITD for hypergradient computation and proposed the OBBO algorithm along with its stochastic variant, SOBBO.
-Subsequently, \citep{nazari2025stochastic} introduced a momentum-based search direction and proposed the SOGD also in stochastic environment. \citep{bohne2026non} studies non-stationary functional bilevel optimization, which can also be analyzed within the existing OBO framework.
+\textbf{Online Bilevel Optimization.} Compared to BO, OBO remains relatively underexplored. \citet{tarzanagh2024online} and \citet{lin2023non} were the first to investigate online bilevel optimization (OBO) and introduced the window-averaged hypergradient framework. \citet{bohne2024online} adopted the iterative-tangent-differentiation (ITD) approach for hypergradient computation and proposed the OBBO algorithm, along with its stochastic variant.
+Subsequently, \citet{nazari2025stochastic} introduced a momentum-based search direction and proposed SOGD in stochastic environments.
+Recently, \citet{bohne2026non} studied non-stationary functional bilevel optimization, which can also be analyzed within the existing OBO framework. \citet{jia2026fully} studied fully first-order OBO algorithms based on Lagrangian reformulation functions.
+Although these methods avoid Hessian-vector product (HVP) computations, they incur weaker regret bounds.